Home

 This activity would be a great review before assessments, as a center activity, a group activity, etc. Students will be engaged with the learning while having a fun time trying to solve all of the clues!

-Heroes of the Holocaust: The Resistance Reading Comprehension Worksheet
+Children of the Holocaust: Reading Comprehension Worksheet

 By More Lessons Less Planning